Categories

 The Book Café promise a friendly, relaxing and inspiring setting whether you visit alone or with a group of friends and family.

 American style pancakes are a regular feature on their brunch menu.
-A stack of five fluffy pancakes dusted in icing sugar and served with maple syrup and either mixed berries or two slices of back bacon.
-Both options cost £8.45.
+A stack of five fluffy pancakes dusted in icing sugar and served with maple syrup and either fruit compote or back bacon and the option to add ice cream.

 Breakfast menu at Seven at Pride Park

 Seven is a beautifully contemporary restaurant on Derby’s Pride Park.
 American pancakes are a regular feature on their breakfast menu.
-Buttermilk pancakes are served with streaky bacon, blueberries, maple syrup for £7.25.
+Buttermilk pancakes are served with streaky bacon, blueberries, maple syrup.

 Derbyshire pancakes